HSPH-QBRC/TNSeq-Course-Summer-2021/analysis/preprocess.md

 5h.trimmed_1.fastq.gz
 ```

 The following code snippets are for alternative experimental setups on TnSeq.
-If you have any questions about which
+Mix and match some of the parameters depending on your project.
+For example, non-mariner non-MmeI TnSeq protocols should not use the --minimum-length and --length parameters.
+Delete those parts.
+Those are for when you expect an exact size 20bp genome fragment, and want to trim reads to that exact size.

 #### Single end sequencing with size filtering